stacymoorhead/capstone/wp-content/plugins/google-maps-widget/readme.txt

 == Installation ==

-**Follow the usual routine**
+**Follow the usual routine to install Google Maps Widget**

 1. Open WordPress admin, go to Plugins, click Add New
 2. Enter "Google Maps Widget" in search and hit Enter
 3. Plugin will show up as the first on the list, click "Install Now"
-4. Activate & go to Appearance - Widgets to configure
+4. Activate & go to Appearance - Widgets to configure Google Maps Widget

 **Or if needed, upload manually**

 1. Download the plugin.
 2. Unzip it and upload to _wp-content/plugin/_
-3. Open WordPress admin - Plugins and click "Activate" next to the plugin
+3. Open WordPress admin - Plugins and click "Activate" next to the Google Maps Widget plugin
-4. Configure the plugin under Appearance - Widgets
+4. Configure the Google Maps Widget under Appearance - Widgets

 == Frequently Asked Questions ==